 - Kodi will be now downloaded and installed.
 Once the process is completed, this application will be placed among your locally installed applications.

 Install Kodi on Linux: What’s Next?

-After you have managed to install Kodi, we recommend running a couple of additional commands in order to install necessary files.
+After you manage to install Kodi, we recommend running a couple of additional commands in order to install the necessary files.
 These are audio codecs and a couple of official add-ons.
 After that, we’ll tell you how to customize Linux via unofficial skins, add-ons, and builds.

 Add Codecs via Linux Commands

 Just after you install Kodi on Linux, we recommend running a couple of commands to install files that might be required.
 Even if you already have audio and video codecs, it’s always a good idea to reinstall those and avoid potential problems with Kodi.

 Please note that all of the following commands need to be used within the terminal.
 Once you input them, you need to confirm them by pressing Enter.
 You’ll see a notification if the installation was successful.